 After confirming, a toast confirms the scrape started.
 The page data updates automatically when the job completes (usually under a minute).

-| Tier | Manual scrapes per day |
+| Tier | Manual updates per day |

 |---|---|